More so now than ever, consumers want to know what’s inside of their products and how they’re made.

 During the 80s and 90s the “cruelty-free” language became more prevalent, according to green business consultant Shel Horowitz.
 The term started to refer to animal testing and personal care products, not only fake fur and similar goods.
 In 1987 PETA launched their cruelty-free certification program and developed a long-term initiative to dissuade companies from testing personal care products on animals.
 During the 90s Cruelty Free International investigated and exposed the trade of monkeys used in product research and testing.
 They also created the Leaping Bunny Program.

-Another significant factor in the cruelty-free movement was consumer lawsuits against big cosmetic brands that lied about testing their products on animals.
+Another significant factor in the movement was consumer lawsuits against big cosmetic brands that lied about testing their products on animals.
 In 2012 five women filed a class action suit that accused Mary Kay, Estee Lauder and Avon of false claims regarding their “cruelty-free” products.
 The companies had compromised their values to access the Chinese market, where animal testing is required.

 Between 2012 and 2017, interest in the cruelty-free movement spiked, according to Google Trends data.
 After decades of sustained efforts from organizations such as PETA and Cruelty Free International, many countries banned animal testing.
 The European Union and Israel were some of the first, followed by India.